 In the beginning, you walk through a tropical rainforest and pass a little waterfall and several nice viewpoints.
 It’s not very steep but it’s important to take it slowly anyway and take lots of water breaks to avoid dehydration and early exhaustion.

 After the first two kilometres, we experienced that our legs began to get sore and we were getting a little exhausted.
-We managed to keep a fine pace anyway but were overtaken by several porters that time after time fascinated us.
-The porters, both men and women, young and old, carried heavy building material like tiles and steel bars and cumbersome containers of water, watermelons and even eggs etc. to supply the base camp.
+We managed to keep a fine pace anyway but were overtaken by several porters that constantly fascinated us.
+The porters, both men and women, young and old, carried heavy building material like tiles and steel bars and cumbersome containers of water, watermelons and even eggs to supply the base camp.
+It was quite interesting to see what they were capable of.

 After around 4,5 hours of hiking, we finally reached the Panalaban Base Camp.